The Subway (song): Music video

 Roan was seen filming a music video, believed to be for “The Subway”, on July 7, 2025, in New York City.
 She wore a red, "Rapunzel-esque" outfit while gazing out from above a fire escape.

 In the video, Roan, wearing a large red wig, walks through busy New York City streets where she notices a woman whose face is obscured by large green hair.
 Upon making eye contact, Roan begins chasing the woman through the streets and into the subway.
 Sequences on the subway show Roan appearing to search for the green-haired woman, intercut with visions of her.

 The narrative then shifts to an intimate fire escape scene overlooking the city, where Roan wears a shimmery hair bullet bra and skirt.
 In a later sequence set in a yellow taxi, Roan catches sight of what she believes to be the green-haired woman's silhouette.
 As she tries to exit, her long red hair becomes caught in the taxi door, pulling her away.

 Throughout the video, flashbacks to the fire escape and subway carriage are shown alongside a dance sequence on a subway train, where Roan wears a jacket and skirt made from hair.
 Additional scenes depict Roan riding a bicycle through the city with her hair trailing behind and collecting debris, floating in the Washington Square Park fountain, and appearing in business attire with short hair while surrounded by swirling wind and rubbish.

 The storyline culminates with Roan seeing the green-haired woman embraced by another red-haired woman, followed by Roan climbing a large pillar of green hair suspended over the city.
 The video ends with her sitting beside a fountain eating pizza, before cutting to a final shot of her waking up on the subway.

-Amber Grace Johnson directed the music video, shooting on 35 mm film.
+Amber Grace Johnson directed the music video, shooting on 35mm film.
 Roan was styled by Genesis Webb, with hair by Lacy Redway and makeup by Andrew Dahling.

 The opening chase sequence features large textured red and green sculptural hair costumes created by French hair designer Charlie Le Mindu.

 A shimmer cone bra and skirt ensemble crafted from human hair, accented with rhinestone undergarments, was designed by Australian fashion designer Connor O'Grady.
 This look appears in the fire escape scene overlooking the city.

 A hair jacket and skirt, constructed from human hair bundles, lace closures and wigs, inspired by Maison Margiela's 2009 hair coats, was collaboratively designed by hairstylist John Novotny and designer Todd Thomas.
 This outfit is worn in the subway dance sequence.

 A grey oversized suit and tie designed by James Nguyen and AC Gottlieb is worn during the taxi scene in which Roan is dragged by her hair.

 The video features a cameo from Elizabeth Eaton Rosenthal, also known as the "Green Lady of Brooklyn".